-Inspiration & Style
+Tile Inspiration & Style

 The best way to get started in selecting tiles is to do your research!
 Look online, peruse magazines, get some ideas of what the latest trends, styles, materials and techniques are in order to narrow down your search.
 Target an overall style you would like to achieve in your space and draw inspiration from various sources.
-Checkout our Pinterest profile for a world of inspiration!

-Set a Budget
+Set a Budget when Selecting Tiles

 There are many different tile materials available from glass, ceramic, porcelain, natural stone and concrete or encaustic tiles.
 The key is to select the material that will suit your intended application best and assist in achieving the overall style you are wanting in this space.

 Porcelain tiles are made of a dense clay which is fired at a much higher temperature than ceramic tiles.
-They are suitable for just about any wall or floor application, including outdoor areas.
+They are suitable for just about any wall or floor application, including specific collections that are also suited to outdoor areas.
 Generally more expensive than ceramic tiles, porcelain tiles are highly durable and easy to maintain, with no ongoing sealing or professional cleaning required.
 With advanced technology, porcelain tiles are now being created in a way that almost perfectly mimics the look and texture or natural stones such as marble, allowing you the luxurious natural look for less cost and less maintenance!
 Porcelain tiles are also water resistant and will not allow the growth of bacteria, while also being highly fire resistant, minimising the movement of flames.

 Natural Stone Tiles

-Grout Types & Colours
+Selecting Tile Grout Types & Colours